 The sched_scrub_pg set could be scanned during a new insert and the number of scrubs that are ready to be run could be counted and compared to some threshold.
 It would be nice if this triggered a monitor health warning.

-#3 Updated by David Turner 9 months ago
+#3 Updated by David Turner over 1 year ago

 Talking with Sage, he believes there is already a warning status if you have scrubs that haven't run for more than 2x your interval.
 My experience in the related ticket was with a 30 day deep scrub interval and the repair was happening 3 weeks after it was issued.
 That indicates that I was within the existing 2x warning threshold but definitely beyond a healthy state.

 Another idea that would help is to prioritize user submitted operations higher than automatically scheduled ones due to exceeding intervals.

 #4 Updated by David Zafman over 1 year ago